easysoc/fircpp/README.md

 Currently, it do not support various transformations supported in the [Scala version of Firrtl](https://github.com/freechipsproject/firrtl).
 The main purpose of this repository is to parse the low-level Firrtl (LoFIRRTL), then build a fast firrtl execution engine or simulator.

+> I am trying to migrate the Scala version of the [IR](https://github.com/freechipsproject/firrtl/tree/master/src/main/scala/firrtl/ir) representation to c++ , make it easier to traverse the circuit. but currently it will focus on the LoFIRRTL part, see branch [ir](https://github.com/easysoc/fircpp/tree/ir).

 ## Build

 Download antlr4 from https://www.antlr.org/download/antlr-4.8-complete.jar